-The default value is true.
-When set to false, all results are encoded and transferred in text format.
+The default value is true for Postgres versions 14 and higher.
+For Postgres versions 13 and lower the default is false, which means all results are encoded and transferred in text format.

-citus.max_shared_pool_size (integer)
+citus.max shared pool size (integer)

 Specifies the maximum number of connections that the coordinator node, across all simultaneous sessions, is allowed to make per worker node.
 PostgreSQL must allocate fixed resources for every connection and this GUC helps ease connection pressure on workers.